- Home

 A Brief History of the American Mortgage

 Before the 1930s, getting a home loan meant putting down 50% upfront and paying off the rest in 3–5 years.
 Homeownership was a privilege of the wealthy.
 Then the Federal Housing Administration and Fannie Mae introduced the 30-year fixed mortgage — and suddenly millions of Americans could own a home.
 That single financial innovation is arguably what built the American middle class.
-The mortgage calculator you're using today is built on a financing structure that's less than 100 years old.
+The free online mortgage calculator you're using today is built on a financing structure that's less than 100 years old.

 Frequently Asked Questions

-Disclaimer: This mortgage calculator provides estimates for educational purposes only.
+Disclaimer: This free online mortgage calculator provides estimates for educational purposes only.
 Actual loan terms, interest rates, and payment amounts will vary based on your lender, credit history, property location, and market conditions.
 Property tax and insurance estimates are approximations.
 Consult a licensed mortgage professional before making homebuying decisions.

 More Finance Calculators